yogurt-foundation/yogurt-css-documentation/docs/typography/font-style.md

 ## Font Style

-Utilities for manipulating the style of text.
+Utilities for sets the style of the font.

 ### Class